microsoft/fast/packages/fast-components-react-base/src/stack-panel/README.md

 scrollDuration: The lenght of the scroll animation in milliseconds.
 Default is 500.

 initiallyVisibleItemIndex:  When provided the component will initially render with the child at that index scrolled into view.
 After the component is initialzed if this value is changed

+scrollLayoutUpdateDelay: Enables authors to delay updateing layout (ie. instanciating items) while there is a continuous scroll operation in progress.
+The value corresponds to the time interval between dom generated scroll events that must pass before the component updates item layout.
+Default is 0 (off).